andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table displays the fluctuations in average ride durations according to user type and day of the week.
-+ Casual users typically enjoy longer typical ride durations compared to member users throughout the week.
-Although, Sundays stand out as the day with the longest typical ride durations for both casual and member users.
-+ For casual users, this trend supports the notion of weekend leisure or recreational activities, with **Sundays** recording the lengthiest rides at **24.58 minutes**.
++ Casual users, trend supports the notion of weekend leisure or recreational activities, with **Sundays (24.58 minutes)** recording the lengthiest rides.
++ Transitioning from the weekends to weekdays, **Wednesdays (18.04 minutes)** mark the lowest typical ride durations for casual users, indicating a shift towards shorter trips during the middle of the week.
 + Conversely, member users also exhibit longer rides on **Sundays (13.79 minutes)**, suggesting a potential overlap in non-commuting usage during weekends.
-+ Transitioning from the weekends to weekdays, **Wednesdays (18.04 minutes)** mark the lowest typical ride durations for casual users, indicating a shift towards shorter trips during the middle of the week.
 + However, member users experience their shortest rides on **Mondays (11.72 minutes)**, possibly indicating a return to routine commuting after the weekend.
 + Overall, both user groups display a pattern of shorter ride durations during weekdays, likely influenced by commuting needs or time constraints.